CableDorado2/Ikemen-Plus-Ultra/README.md

 The only exception to this rule of using Lua to porting content from M.U.G.E.N is select.def (where characters and stages are added) and fight.def (where, like M.U.G.E.N, you can add health bars and other elements that are displayed during the fight).

 ## Are there tutorials on how to create functions or edit the I.K.E.M.E.N.
-Plus Ultra screenpack?
+Plus Ultra Screenpack?
 There are tutorials about basic screenpack editing for the non-Ultra version, shared years ago by the user TheFclass97: https://www.youtube.com/playlist?list=PLUJEkERU43iJNxU59n0qELKSUrFTsb4zh

 They can be a good place to start understanding the engine.
 However, because the location of several functions has changed in this Plus Ultra version, it is recommended to wait until the engine is more consistent (expected to reach this state in v1.8) before offering documentation or a guide on how to use it.